 The Ridan food waste composter uses natural ingredients and processes to create a warm environment in which food waste (nitrogen) and wood (carbon), can mix with air and water.
 Unlike other composters, all this happens without the need for electricity, making your Ridan cheap and easy to use.

 Heat is created when micro-organisms, (including bacteria and fungi) break down the organic matter, food waste and wood.
 The heat attracts even more hyper active microbes, which make the composting process quick and efficient.
 This creates the perfect composting conditions.

-Simply add equal amounts by volume of food waste (nitrogen) and brown waste such as wood (carbon), then turn the handle a few times to mix and aerate……..that’s it !
+Simply add equal amounts of food waste (nitrogen) and brown waste such as wood (carbon), then turn the handle a few times to mix and aerate……..that’s it!

 Wood – Carbon Rich

 Any of the above can be used bearing in mind the following points.